 –Nardole enabling The Doctor’s charade about not being blind.
 If the real Nardole covers for the real Doctor like the artificial one does in “Extremis” then eventually someone’s going to catch on how often Nardole seems to be offering unsolicited narration.
 Until that moment comes, though, it’s an awful lot of fun watching the various little ways Nardole tries to subtly enable the Doctor’s charade.

 –Missy.
 We are likely guilty of overthinking the vault mystery.
-Of course it was always going to be Missy.
 It’s not River nor is it some future or past version of The Doctor.
 It’s Missy, and she was always the most obvious candidate.
-Now we have the full details (she did something bad, warranted a significant punishment, the Doctor intervened), and while it’s doubtful that many believed for one second The Doctor would truly execute Missy it was still a nice excuse for to see Michelle Gomez deliver a “as long as I’m going to die I might as well be honest with you” speech.
+Now we have the full details (she did something bad, warranted a significant punishment, the Doctor intervened), and while it’s doubtful that many believed for one second The Doctor would truly execute Missy it was still a nice excuse for us to see Michelle Gomez deliver a “as long as I’m going to die I might as well be honest with you” speech.
 Bonus points for how quickly she stopped pretending to be dead.

 What I Didn’t Like…Yet Also Kind of Admired